davemeneses/liribot/README.md

 6. Lastly, when a user types in "node liri.js do-what-it-says" it pulls up the spotify-this-song information for the song I Want It That Way by the backstreet boys.
 This information is stored in the random.txt file and if grabbed using the fs node package.

 ![Alt Text](./assets/liri4.gif)

+Liri is a great tool to quickly find basic information on musicians, actors, movies, songs, and concerts.
+PLease use it to help you find information quickly for your favorite things!

+## Author

+David Meneses